Configuration

 When you change a setting, it triggers an analysis of your data that must complete before changes take effect.

-Ranking Groups #
+Searchable Attribute Ranking #

 The Searchable attributes grouped by ranking order setting allows you to create groups of attributes with different levels of importance for search results.
 Attributes in higher-ranking groups have greater influence on the results displayed.